-Tuesdays 5.45 – 7.15pm (90 mins) – beginners/improvers level Hatha into flow – Strength and Serenity at The Boiler House.
+Tuesdays 5.45 – 7.15pm (90 mins) – beginners/improvers level Hatha into flow – Strength and Serenity at Functional Pilates, Fornham St Martin.

-Thursdays 5.45 – 7.15pm (90 mins) – beginners/improvers level Hatha into flow – Strength and Serenity at The Boiler House.
+Thursdays 5.45 – 7.15pm (90 mins) – beginners/improvers level Hatha into flow – Strength and Serenity at Functional Pilates, Fornham St Martin.

-Thursdays 7.30 – 9.00pm (90 mins) – beginners/improvers level Hatha into flow – Strength and Serenity at The Boiler House.
+Thursdays 7.30 – 9.00pm (90 mins) – beginners/improvers level Hatha into flow – Strength and Serenity at Functional Pilates, Fornham St Martin.

-Fridays 6.30 – 8.00 am (90 mins) – all levels Early Morning Deep Slow Flow at The Boiler House
+Fridays 6.30 – 8.00 am (90 mins) – all levels Early Morning Deep Slow Flow at Functional Pilates, Fornham St Martin.

-This is a dynamic form of yoga where the first part of the class gives the student a thorough work out, focussing on strengthening and stabilising (especially the core, through awareness of bandha), energising, heating and mobilising the whole body to gain the maximum benefits from the second part of the class.
-Here, the focus shifts to deeper poses held for longer duration to increase flexibility, to release tension and to work to correct imbalances due to excessive training, asymmetrical sports with l/r dominance, postural issues such as lordosis and scoliosis, past or present injuries and stress/anxiety/life style factors.
+This is a dynamic form of yoga where the first part of the class gives the student a thorough ‘work out by working in’, focussing on strengthening and stabilising (especially the core, through awareness of bandha), energising, heating and mobilising the whole body to gain the maximum benefits from the second part of the class.
+Here, the focus shifts to deeper poses held for longer duration to increase flexibility, to release tension and to work to correct imbalances due to excessive training, asymmetrical sports with l/r dominance, postural issues, past or present injuries and stress/life style factors.
 Regular yoga practise will undoubtedly serve to improve your sense of overall well being, whatever your background or motivation for stepping on to the mat.

-The aim of the practise is to experience integration of breath, body and mind….. and hopefully take this with you off of the mat, long after the class has finished…..into your training, your sport and your work and family life.
+The aim of the practise is to experience integration of breath, body and mind….. deepening your awareness and take this with you off of the mat, long after the class has finished…..into your training, your sport and your work and life.

-Classes include meditation and visualisation, pranayama (breathing techniques for cleansing, heating, balancing, calming or energising – all aid focus and concentration), application of bandha (energy “locks” – essentially the use of deep core muscles for stabilising either part or the full length of the spine within asanas and especially the transitions between to enhance energy flow and improve overall postural integrity) and asana (the physical sequence of poses) with occasional hands on assists (corrections of alignment, myofascial release techniques and massage to maximise the benefits of the practise).
+Classes can include meditation and visualisation, pranayama (breathing techniques for cleansing, heating, balancing, calming or energising – all aid focus and concentration), application of bandha (energy “locks” – essentially the use of deep core muscles for stabilising either part or the full length of the spine within asanas and especially the transitions between to enhance energy flow and improve overall postural integrity) and asana (the physical sequence of poses) with occasional hands on assists (corrections of alignment to maximise the benefits of the practise).